echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

    * `shape_out`: a filepath string of the location of the shapefile output directory
    * `output_dir`: a filepath string of the location of the output directory
    * `f_out`: the name of the file output category (will append additional information)
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
+   * `debug_mode`: a Boolean indicating whether or not to output debug statements
 2. Outputs:
    * The function does not return anything, but a shapefile will be output into the `output_dir`.
 3. Methodology: